moby/moby/docs/sources/api/docker_remote_api_v1.2.rst

 	   {{ STREAM }}

 	:query t: tag to be applied to the resulting image in case of success
+	:query remote: resource to fetch, as URI
 	:statuscode 200: no error
         :statuscode 500: server error

+{{ STREAM }} is the raw text output of the build command.
+It uses the HTTP Hijack method in order to stream.

 Check auth configuration